netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 So it seems there could be a match between RHACM and NetObserv?

 (Spoiler: yes!)
-Let's dive in the details and set it up.
+Let's dive into the details and set it up.

 #### Pre-requisites